 OBSERVE WHILE WEEDING: Make notes, to plan for fall reworking of problem spots–areas that seem to invite weeds to sow with abandon, like the driveway, or other gravel surfaces, or cracks between pavers.
 Again, decision time: To solarize (lay down plastic sheeting, and use summer heat and sun to cook the weeds to death)?
 Or to spray?
 I say no to chemical herbicides, so there are sheets of plastic here and there, and the scuffle hoe (a push-pull long-handled tool sometimes called a Dutch hoe) is getting a workout, too, especially in the driveway gravel.

 IF YOU ARE IN JAPANESE BEETLE territory, handpick each morning and again late day.
 Knock them off foliage and drown in a container of water.
 We can’t eliminate them; we have to manage them once they resume activity, around July 4 in my zone.
 Consider a biological (non-toxic) control to further help reduce overwintering grub population with nematodes, or one of the other biologicals covered in this government bulletin for homeowners (pdf).
 Ken Druse and I chatted about various tactical approaches we’ve taken to them in this story and podcast.

 WITH OTHER OBVIOUS pests like tomato hornworms, squash bugs, Colorado potato beetles or imported cabbage worms, I do the same: handpick early each morning, and destroy.
-And then I do a very serious fall cleanup, removing all debris to a distance (I compost it at my office, where there is no vegetable garden).
+And then I will do a very serious fall cleanup, removing all debris to a distance (I compost it at my office, where there is no vegetable garden).
 As with weeds, learning what your bugs are by name is a good thing.

 MAKING MORE HABITAT for “natural enemies” (the so-called “good bugs”) is key to the bigger picture of a healthy, manageable garden.
 Here is how.